News

 4. LivePerson

 LivePerson blends automated and human support.
-It allowscompanies to connect with customers over text and chat, with the option to handoff conversations to human agents without any disruption.
+It allows companies to connect with customers over text and chat, with the option to handoff conversations to human agents without any disruption.

 Useful for: